Singh-Sg/bubbling_backend/README.md

 ---------

 1) http://127.0.0.1:8000/users/token-auth/
-  Info: Login user api where you will get TOKEN
+  Info: User Login API where you will get TOKEN
   Method: POST
   Parameter:
     ```